Apply for the Drought Relief from Electricity Charges Scheme (DRECS)

 Step 3: Attach your supporting documents

-Attach your supporting documents (including a copy your electricity bill and a statutory declaration if required).
+Attach your supporting documents (including a copy of your electricity bill and a copy of the statutory declaration if required).

 You can apply for reimbursement of supply charge components by lodging either: